Vanessa Hudgens Sports An Orange Bikini While Drinking From A Blender

 “I don’t consider it fitness,” Hudgens said, stating that it’s actually “more like therapy for me.”

-The latest bikini snap the Spring Breakers actress shared with her fans came shortly after Inquisitr reported that Vanessa soaked up the summer sun in another two piece bikini while on a yacht in Miami.
+The latest bikini snap the Spring Breakers actress shared with her fans came shortly after the Inquisitr reported that Vanessa soaked up the summer sun in another two-piece bikini while on a yacht in Miami.